IKEA at Bangna-Trat highway, Bangkok

 After checking out, you can find a small section where Swedish dry food is sold.
 Some interesting jams and Swedish biscuits on sale.

-Ikea is located behind Mega-Bangna, a large low-rise shopping mall under construction.
+Ikea is located behind Mega-Bangna, a large low-rise shopping mall, here at the time of construction..

 Buying at Ikea :